As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 Is it safe to take vitex during pregnancy?

-In placebo controlled studies for teratogenicity and mutagenicity were conducted in rats, and even with the animals were administered 74 times the dosage typically consumed by humans, no toxicity nor aberations in fetal development were seen.
-In addition the Botanical Safety Handbook provided no contraindications to use during pregnancy.
+Dr. Aviva Romm states in her wonderful book Botanical Medicine for Women’s Health, “Placebo-controlled studies for teratogenicity and mutagenicity were conducted in rats, and even when the animals were administered [Vitex agnus-castus] 74 times the dosage typically consumed by humans, no toxicity nor aberrations in fetal development were seen… In addition, the Botanical Safety Handbook provides no contraindications for use of vitex during pregnancy.”

-While Vitex can be used to help a miscarriage that is acute, for safety reasons it is best to use at least 3 months prior to conception and another progesterone therapy such as progesterone cream to maintain stable progesterone levels once pregnancy has occurred.
-Working with a health practitioner once you are pregnant to help you keep your progesterone levels up is the wisest option at that point.
+While Vitex can be used to help with a threatened miscarriage due to low progesterone levels, it is best to begin taking it at least 3 months prior to conception.
+Also, we feel it is best to consider progesterone cream to help maintain stable progesterone levels once pregnancy has occurred.
+Working with a healthcare practitioner once you are pregnant to help you keep your progesterone levels up is the wisest option at that point.
+Should you desire to continue using Vitex into pregnancy, please only do so under the supervised care of a skilled herbalist or midwife trained in herbal medicine.

 Maca helps to stimulate and nourish the pituitary gland, acting as a tonic for the hormone system.
-When the pituitary gland functions optimally, the entire endocrine system becomes balanced, because the pituitary gland controls the hormone output of the other three glands.
+When the pituitary gland functions optimally, the entire endocrine system becomes balanced, because the pituitary gland controls the hormone output of the adrenals, the thyroid gland and gonads (sex organs in men and women).

 Low progesterone during pregnancy may be a common cause of recurrent miscarriages.
 Progesterone is responsible for creating a healthy environment in the womb by creating and maintaining a healthy uterine lining.
 It also may reduce the chances of blood clots and immune system responses to the fetus as a foreign substance.
 It is the pregnancy hormone.

-If you feel this might be your situation try to get your hormone levels tested before using the progesterone, than get tested again to make sure your levels are high enough.
+If you feel this might be your situation try to get your hormone levels tested before using progesterone cream, then get tested again to make sure your levels are high enough.

-There has been great success from people I personally have worked with and have heard of many midwives swearing by natural progesterone.
-Progesterone cream is used from right after ovulation until your menstrual cycle, or if you get pregnant continue use and contact your health care provider right away.
+There has been great success from people I have personally worked with and have heard of many midwives swearing by natural progesterone.
+Progesterone cream is used from right after ovulation until your menstrual cycle, or if you get pregnant continue using it and contact your healthcare provider right away.

 Make sure to have at least two bottles on hand, because running out could cause a big drop in progesterone which may cause the menstrual cycle to begin.